-During FY 2021, the FBI assessed its financial management systems for compliance with the FFMIA and determined that, when taken as a whole, they substantially complied with the FFMIA.
-This determination is based on the results of the Federal Information Security Management Act (FISMA) reviews and testing performed for OMB Circular A-123, Appendix A. Consideration was also given to any issues identified during the FY 2021 FBI financial statement audit.
+During FY 2022, the FBI assessed its financial management systems for compliance with the FFMIA and determined that, when taken as a whole, they substantially complied with the FFMIA.
+This determination is based on the results of the Federal Information Security Management Act (FISMA) reviews and testing performed for OMB Circular A-123, Appendix A. Consideration was also given to any issues identified during the FY 2022 FBI financial statements audit.